-Even on a summer’s day you can enjoy this walk – much of the path is shaded by trees.
+Even on a summer’s day, you can enjoy this walk as much of the path is shaded by trees.
 As you make your way to Isalos, you will bypass seafront restaurants, quaint stores selling homemade ice cream, and beautiful Orthodox churches.

 Experience a Greek Tsipouradiko

 Mezedopleio places exist all over Greece.
 These are somewhat comparable to Spanish tapas restaurants and the idea is to enjoy several “small plates” of various dishes and delicacies.